NamDinhRobotics/proSLAM/README.md

 ---
 ### How do I check if it works? ###

-1) download the KITTI sequence 00 into a folder on your computer: https://drive.google.com/open?id=0ByaBRAPfmgEqdXhJRmktQ2lsMEE (2.8GB)
+1) download the KITTI Sequence 00 into a folder on your computer: https://drive.google.com/open?id=0ByaBRAPfmgEqdXhJRmktQ2lsMEE (2.8GB)

 ---
 2) launch a terminal in that folder and uncompress the tarball: